Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

        width="600"
        style="display:block; margin:0 auto;"/>
   <figcaption style="font-size: 0.9em; color: #555; margin-top: 4px;">
-    <strong>Figure X.</strong> Accuracy–energy Pareto front for the multi-objective NAS run with an explicit energy objective.
+    <strong>Figure X.</strong> Accuracy–energy Pareto front for the multi-objective NAS run with an energy objective.
 Blue points show individual trials plotted by energy per inference (mJ) and aggregate RMSE.
 The red curve denotes the Pareto-optimal set.
 The target energy used in the scoring function, 10mJ, corresponds to running within the 200ms latency budget at a nominal power of 50mW.
   </figcaption>
 </figure>